 North Bay Island, 30 minutes away from Port Blair offers a lot of water sports.
 It is very popular as a scuba diving and snorkeling destination.

 Elephant Beach in Havelock is equally known for snorkeling experiences.
-But nothing beats the scuba diving experience in azure waters of Bharatpur Beach in Neil Island.
+But nothing beats the scuba diving experience in the azure waters of Bharatpur Beach in Neil Island.
 Every experience is unique that makes your trip memorable.

 Tip: Underwater safari (Semi-submarine) rides are costlier than glass-bottom boats.
 Skip this if you are doing a glass-bottom boat.